JohnConnection/jcwm/README.md

 **_What is JCWM?_**

-  JCWM stands for "John Connection Window Manager".
-It's the result of countless attempts at writing a window manager.
-I have no idea WHY, but in early 2024, the thought of writing a Window Manager piqued my interest, so over the course of about a year, I tried writing a window manager.
-In the process, I was learning about X11/Xlib.
-I think I tried writing a wm about 10-15 times or so, but it was always plagued by various issues, and they fell apart rather quickly due to a poor design, esp. code wise.
-  I thought I'd try again earlier this year, and JCWM is the result.
-Its' code is partly based on/inspired by dwm, because its one-source-file-approach made it easy for me to understand how it's supposed to be done.
-As a result, this WM did not fall apart like a house of cards after two days.
-It has gotten to the stage where I am ready to release it in Alpha.
-  There are still things I'd like to add, but at this point I think it's pretty usable.
-If you have any questions/bug reports/feature requests/ please do not hesitate to message me.
   JCWM (short for John Connection Window Manager), is a minimal window manager written in Xlib and C. It is the result of countless attempts at writing a window manager.
 First attempts were very janky and fell apart relatively early.
 Therefore I am proud to announce that this WM is atleast somewhat usasble.
 For this attempt I heavily looked towards dwm as a way to understand how things are supposed to be done.
 So it is partly based on and heavily inspired